barbaradenney/portfolio/content/posts/building-scalable-design-system-multiple-products-theming-approach.md

 - **Token structure** Having a token library helps create a single source of truth for colors and styles.
 Having consistent naming for each product ensure the token switching remains consistent.

 This theming solution allowed us to maintain a unified design system that could serve multiple products while respecting each product's individual branding requirements.

+---

+Note: Below is an example of the solution we implemented where the theme of the component can be changed depending on the option selected.
+This example was generated using Claude and added to CodePen.

  {{< codepen user="babsdenney" id="EaVmzgd" height="600" >}}